lmc2179/lmc2179.github.io/drafts/fwer.md

 The Bonferroni correction has a lot going for it!
 It's easy to use and explain, which is always a positive attribute for a method.
 However, we noticed that it tends to reduce the power.
 Since its introduction, this has lead researchers to look for methods that are more powerful than the Bonferroni correction, but which still control the FWER.
 The most popular competitor is the [Bonferroni-Holm method](https://en.wikipedia.org/wiki/Holm%E2%80%93Bonferroni_method), which uses a similar principle but is often more powerful than the simple method we outlined.

-Simulation w/ BH produces only marginally more power in this case, but it can be meaningful
+Description of BH procedure

+Bonferroni-Holm can be meaningfully more powerful than the simple Bonferroni correction.

 From [the paper (p.4)](https://www.ime.usp.br/~abe/lista/pdf4R8xPVzCnX.pdf):